theshingstar030818/parse-push-plugin/README.md

 Advanced Configuration
 ----------------------
-####Android Advanced Configuration:
+####Android:

-This plugin automatically initializes the android Parse platform for you using the `config.xml` preferences mentioned above.
-The initialization is done in [ParsePushApplication.java](src/android/ParsePushApplication.java).
+The actual code that handles Parse platform initialization is in [ParsePushApplication.java](src/android/ParsePushApplication.java).

+Android knows to use this class due to the attribute `android:name` in `<application>` in 'platforms/android/AndroidManifest.xml'.
-In the `<application>` tag of your `platforms/android/AndroidManifest.xml`, this plugin adds the attribute `android:name="com.phonegap.parsepushplugin.ParsePushApplication"` if `android:name` isn't already defined.
+To preserve your customizations, this plugin sets `android:name="com.phonegap.parsepushplugin.ParsePushApplication"`
+if and only if `android:name` is not already defined.
 It does this during plugin installation.
-Similarly, on plugin uninstallation, `android:name` will be removed if its content is exactly `com.phonegap.parsepushplugin.ParsePushApplication`.
-If you use your own MainApplication class, change the value of `android:name` to point to it.
+Similarly, when the plugin is uninstalled, `android:name` will be removed only if its content matches `com.phonegap.parsepushplugin.ParsePushApplication` exactly.

+If you use your own Application class, don't forget to update `android:name` to point to it.

 *Optional: Write your own MainApplication and/or initialize Parse yourself:* Look at [ParsePushApplication.java](src/android/ParsePushApplication.java).
 The comments contain all the explanations and hints you will need.
 Mimic the code to write your own customized implementation.